ROBOT RASCALS intro for Commodore 64 (EA, 1986). Happy birthday to designer Dani Bunten!

 Robot Rascals Statistics For Mark W and Rob Bob Present

-Mark W and Rob Bob Present presently has 170 views for Robot Rascals across 2 videos, with the game making up 3 hours of published video on his channel.
-This is less than 0.35% of Robot Rascals video content that Mark W and Rob Bob Present has uploaded to YouTube.
+Currently, Mark W and Rob Bob Present has 170 views for Robot Rascals across 2 videos.
+About 3 hours worth of Robot Rascals videos were uploaded to his channel, less than 0.35% of the total video content that Mark W and Rob Bob Present has uploaded to YouTube.